To the teacher:

 By May 20, 2011, the 60th day of the US engagement, President Obama had still not sought congressional approval for the Libyan deployment.
 In June, Speaker of the House John Boehner (R-OH) introduced a resolution to rebuke President Obama for maintaining the US military involvement in Libya without congressional approval.
 The resolution passed by a vote of 268 to 145.
 A week later, a bipartisan group of lawmakers, led by Rep. Dennis Kucinich (D-OH) and Rep. Walter Jones (R-NC), filed a lawsuit against the Obama administration charging that it had breached the War Powers Act.

 Despite these challenges, the Obama administration has steadfastly maintained that its actions do not violate the War Powers Act.

 The Kucinich and Jones lawsuit argues that the Constitution only permits the president to authorize the use of military forces under a few basic conditions - and that none of these conditions were met in the case of Libya.
-The conditions are that "(1) Congress has declared war; (2) Congress has otherwise provided statutory authority for the President to use forces; or (3) an attack on the United States has created a national emergency....None of the three circumstances referenced in Section 2 of the statute were created by the crisis in Libya." (http://kucinich.house.gov/UploadedFiles/Libya_Complaint_Master.pdf)
+The conditions are that "(1) Congress has declared war; (2) Congress has otherwise provided statutory authority for the President to use forces; or (3) an attack on the United States has created a national emergency....None of the three circumstances referenced in Section 2 of the statute were created by the crisis in Libya." (http://kucinich.house.gov/UploadedFiles/Libya_Complaint_Master.pdf, source no longer active)